-Chocolate lovers' summertime dreams are made of this Piled High Ice Cream Sundae Pie oozing with a rich, chocolate raspberry sauce and a crunchy chocolate wafer crust.
+Chocolate lovers' summertime dreams are made of this Piled High Ice Cream Sundae Pie!
+Scoops of ice cream are generously splattered with a rich, dark chocolate raspberry sauce all on a chocolate wafer crust.

-This drool-worthy sauce is also a cinch to make.
-Simply bring heavy cream, raspberry jam, butter and corn syrup just to a simmer, then stir in the dark chocolate pieces until silky smooth.
+Next up is this drool-worthy sauce that's also a cinch to make.
+You'll simply bring heavy cream, raspberry jam, butter and corn syrup just to a simmer, then stir in the chopped dark chocolate until silky smooth.
 Finish with a splash of vanilla extract and let it cool to thicken.
-Try not to swipe too many spoonfuls!
+Try not to swipe too many spoonfuls.😉

-Once the crust is set and the sauce is cool, get ready for a mini upper-body workout and start scooping.
-Alternate your flavors of choice in a single layer then let the sauce puddle on top.
-I suggest pausing at this point, and placing the pie and ice cream cartons back in the freezer so they don’t get soupy on you from sitting out too long.
+Once the crust is set and the sauce is cool, grab the ice cream scoops and get ready for a mini upper-body workout.
+Alternate your flavors of choice in a single layer then give it a good splatter of sauce.
+Try to work quickly so the ice cream doesn't get too soft.
+If it does, take a break and put the pie and cartons back in the freezer to firm up.
 Of course this got a bit tricky for me when trying to take pictures along the way...

 - 1 teaspoon vanilla extract

-- 2 – 2.5 quarts of your favorite combination of ice cream (we used 3 flavors)
+- 3 quarts your favorite combination of ice cream (we used 3 flavors)

-- Toppings: whipped cream, fresh raspberries, maraschino cherries
+- Toppings: reserved chocolate sauce, whipped cream, fresh raspberries, maraschino or fresh cherries

-When ready to serve, pass around warm chocolate raspberry sauce separately.
-Top with whipped cream, raspberries and/or cherries, if desired.
+- When ready to serve, pass around warm chocolate raspberry sauce separately.
+Top with whipped cream, raspberries and/or cherries, as desired.

 *Republished post with updated photos.
 Recipe adapted from Bon Appétit, August 2001.